JFWooten4/JFWooten4/README.md

 ---

-## 🙌 Empowerment: Nurturing Independent Money Managers 🚀
+## 🙌 Nurturing Independent Money Managers 🚀

 ### The Paradigm Shift 🔄
 We're setting the stage for independent money managers to rise and thrive in a decentralized system.
 It's about providing opportunities based on merit, talent, and hard work, not just institutional backing.